LogicalGeekBoy/sky-zoo/README.md

 ## TODO

-* Apply glowing to the zookeeper at night
 * Review rewards and costs for new map (other rewards rather than trades?
 A book to skip day?
 Control the weather? etc)

 ## Development Requirements